 Throughout 2025, the Foothills Rails-to-Trails Coalition is galvanizing the next generation of trail stewards while tackling vital restoration and maintenance projects on the Foothills National Recreation Trail.
 This work is made possible through our partnership with Pierce County Parks and funding from the Washington Department of Natural Resources.

-Volunteer trail work parties will continue April through October, focusing on vegetation management, invasive species removal, trash cleanup, native plantings, and other Crime Prevention by Environmental Design tasks—all while offering hands-on stewardship training and a chance to give back.
+Volunteer work parties will continue April through October, focusing on vegetation management, invasive species removal, trash cleanup, native plantings, and other Crime Prevention by Environmental Design tasks—all while offering hands-on stewardship training and a chance to give back.

 Do you have what it takes to roll up your sleeves and be part of this transformative project?
 The Coalition provides all tools, training, and gloves for volunteers.
 We hope to see you out on the trail soon!